Alexintosh/Bestnet/README.md

 </p>

 ## About The Project
-Cheapderly is a self-hosted simulated envirorment designer to test simple and complex smart contract scenarios on real-time, minimal-setup network that heavily relies on historical and up-to-date production data.
+Cheapderly is a self-hosted simulated envirorment designed to test simple and complex smart contract scenarios on real-time, minimal-setup network that heavily relies on historical and up-to-date production data.

 ## Install